$\mu$PLAN: Summarizing using a Content Plan as Cross-Lingual Bridge: Experimental Setup

 The XWikis dataset provides the input documents as a list of section titles and paragraphs that constitute the body of the Wikipedia article to summarize.
 We format the input documents by concatenating the titles and paragraphs, marking each title with an end-of-title token \textsc{eot} and each paragraph with an end-of-paragraph token \textsc{eop}.
 We prepend the source language code and target language code to the input document for each cross-lingual document and summary pair.

-Since the XWikis dataset is derived from Wikipedia, we annotate the plans by extracting the entities from the summaries using the embedded hyperlinks that point to Wikidata\footnote{\url{https://www.wikidata.org/}} knowledge base entries.
-Not all the links correspond to entities, and we exclude those pointing to phonetic pronunciations.
-The XWikis dataset was generated from a Wikipedia data dump from 2016 and we used one from 2023 for extracting the hyperlinks from the summaries.
+Since the XWikis dataset is derived from Wikipedia, we annotate the plans by extracting all the entities from the reference summaries that have embedded hyperlinks.
+We then exclude the ones that correspond to phonetic pronunciations.
+For each of the remaining hyperlinks, we query the Wikidata knowledge base\footnote{\url{https://www.wikidata.org/}} to extract the ID of the entity (e.g., ‘Q844837’) corresponding to the hyperlink URL (e.g., \url{https://en.wikipedia.org/wiki/Southern_California}).
+Querying Wikidata again for this entity ID allows us to retrieve its canonical name in different languages (e.g., ‘Southern California’ in English, or ‘Südkalifornien’ in German; see Figure~\ref{fig:plans_with_pivots}).
+The XWikis dataset was generated from a 2016 Wikipedia data dump and we used one from 2023 for extracting the hyperlinks from the summaries.
 Therefore, for articles that went through significant changes between 2016 and 2023, the pages were not aligned and we did not annotate these examples with content plans.
-Depending on the language pair, this problem affects between 2.57\% ($\textsc{de}\rightarrow \textsc{en}$) and 5.21\% (\textsc{en}) of the training data.
+This problem affects about 4.5\% of the training data.
 We create a \emph{filtered} version of the training data that excludes these examples with missing content plans.